st-benedict-lee/custom-flair-classifier/README.md

-# custom-flair-classifier
+# Custom Text Classification with flair

+Text classification is an important tool in natural language processing (NLP) in that it enables extraction of keywords in a large corpus.
+Standard named entity recognition (NER) models can only identify certain classes of words such as person names, organizations and locations.
+However, there is increasing value in being able to extract custom entities such as chemical compounds or even trivial classes such as colors.

+During my summer internship at the Data Science & Artificial Intelligence (DSAI) department at the Home Team Science and Technology Agency (HTX), I developed a custom text classifier using a flair, new-and-upcoming NLP library. flair models are able to achieve state-of-the-art results and are easy to implement.
+More information on flair can be found at the original repo: https://github.com/flairNLP/flair.
+The unique feature of flair is that it allows stacking of popular word embeddings, which enables the model to learn context through combinations of complex word representations.
+This results in better f1-scores.

+To use the code, you will need csv files containing the text corpus at word level with at least the words and their corresponding NER tags.
+For instance, to identify colors, words should be either tagged with 'Color' or 'O', which indicates that it is outside of named entities.
+Use the 'Pre-processing with flair' file to pre-process the data into a flair-friendly format and obtain the train, test and validation files.
+Thereafter, use the 'Text Classifier with flair' file to import the train, test and validation files and train the classifier.
+For faster training, the use of Google Colab is recommended.

-This repo contains code for building a text classifier using the flair library.
-This was originally written for my internship project at HTX.
-It has however been modified to maintain project confidentiality and can be used for custom text classification.
+This repo contains codes for building a text classifier using the flair library.
+They were originally written for my internship project at HTX. f1-scores of 0.9405 and 0.8712 were achieved for classification of two distinct NER tags.
+The codes have however been modified to maintain project confidentiality and can be used for custom text classification.